Mansu2022/MyDemo/README.md

 # MyDemo
-my first git repo.
+This is my first git repo.
-author - manjunath
+Author - manjunath